gandazgul/k8s-infrastructure/README.md

 # K8s Infrastructure Config

-This is a collection of scripts to deploy kubernetes on Fedora.
+This is a collection of scripts to deploy kubernetes v1.18.x on Fedora.
 Tested on Fedora 31.

-It's also a collection of helm charts that I developed or customized, as well as [helmfiles](https://github.com/roboll/helmfile/) to deploy all of the supported applications.
+It's also a collection of helm charts that I developed or customized, as well as [helmfiles](https://github.com/roboll/helmfile/) to deploy all the supported applications.

-The storage is handled with PersistenceVolumes mapped to mount points on the host and pre-existing claims created that pods can use as volumes.
+We handled storage with PersistenceVolumes mapped to mount points on the host and pre-existing claims created that pods can use as volumes.
 There's a k8s cron job included to make differential backups between the main mount point and the backup one.

 [Documentation](https://gandazgul.github.io/k8s-infrastructure/)